 The main reason for failure to cross in this case was highly calcified lesions.
 Patency rates at the four-year follow-up revealed an overall patency of 43.2 percent, significantly less than a short SFA occlusion study conducted by Steinkamp and colleagues in 2002.
-Dr. Wissgott concluded that even though there was a high crossing success rate using LA, long-term patency rates were poor (<50 percent after four years) even when additional interventions were performed.
+Dr. Wissgott concluded that even though there was a high crossing success rate using LA, long-term patency rates were poor (

 Improving Lasing Technology